allerter/spotify-telegram-sync/README.md

     the packages of `requirements.txt` in the `local playback` folder.

 Now run `spotify_refresh_token.py` in the `setup` folder get your refresh token.
-You can run it from the command line:
+The script will ask for your Spotify app ID, app secret, and then the link of the webpage after you click *Agree* (the link will be someting like `https://example.com/callback?code=...`) You can run the script from the command line:

     python spotify_refresh_token.py